 It is hard to imagine many buyers seeing a -800 next to the sign for the Dow Jones Industrial Average on CNBC getting up from in front of their TVs and saying, “Well, honey, let’s go real estate shopping.”

-Similarly, today was especially bad news for NYC real estate market in terms of foreign demand, with the euro falling to its current level of $1.35.
+Similarly, today was especially bad news for the NYC real estate market regarding foreign demand, with the euro falling to its current level of $1.35.

 Still, it’s important to not confuse the dramatically horrid news of the past two weeks with the current state of the New York City real estate market.
 Today’s events were not in response to new events so much as the world’s financial markets waking up to the fact that Europe’s major economies are also in serious trouble, just as much as the US is.

-Looking beyond 2009, however, the picture does not look especially bad, so long as no near-depression breaks out on the national level.
+Looking beyond 2009, however, the picture does not seem especially bad, so long as no near-depression breaks out on the national level.

 As the government begins its bail-out program in full earnest, many of the jobs lost in New York City’s private sector financial industry will be absorbed by a government which will need thousands of new financial analysts to manage its expanded role in the financial markets.

-The macroecononmic picture is indeed bleak right now, but New York City will do far better than most cities in the coming years.
+The macroeconomic picture is indeed bleak right now, but New York City will do far better than most cities in the coming years.